Section Links

 The church has been shared by other denominations over the years.
 The building was the home for many years of the Jewish Reconstructionist Congregation Am Haskalah.
 They shared the use of our Fellowship Hall with us for over 10 years before being offered space at a local Jewish Community Center.
 Our congregation had joint programs with Am Haskalah several times a year during the time they worshiped in our building.

-Seven pastors have served St. Timothy Lutheran in its fifty-plus years’ history.
+Seven pastors and one deaconess have served St. Timothy Lutheran in its over sixty-five year history.
 They include:

 The Rev. Bryon R. Stauffer (1952–1956)